F8ai/formul8-platform/REPLIT_DEPLOYMENT.md

 ## Issue Resolution ✅

+**Authentication Deployment Error Fixed**: The primary deployment issue was caused by the authentication system requiring Replit-specific environment variables (REPLIT_DOMAINS) that aren't available in standard deployments.
+This has been completely resolved with a deployment-friendly authentication system.

-The deployment error was caused by the default `package.json` build script still using esbuild binary, which is incompatible with deployment platforms.
+**Build System Optimized**: The deployment error was also caused by the default `package.json` build script using esbuild binary, which is incompatible with deployment platforms.
 This has been resolved with deployment-optimized scripts.

 ## Deployment Commands